 RB: Just try to do your job as best you can, look busy.
-Because if you look busy, they look like the that you're being a hard worker.
-They'll be more inclined to be nicer to you or they'll lose their - a little bit of their attitude towards you.
-Some of them you just have to flat out just stay away from and just do your bare minimum of - ask the questions when needed and walk away.
-That's it [laughter].
+Because if you look busy, you like you're being a hard worker.
+They'll be more inclined to be nicer to you, or they'll lose a little bit of their attitude towards you.
+Some of them, you just have to flat out just stay away from and do your bare minimum of ask the questions when needed and walk away.
+That's it. [laughter]

-SW: Sounds like you have been able to travel a lot for this job past nineteen years.
+SW: Sounds like you've been able to travel a lot for this job in the past nineteen years.
 Tell us about some of your best trips.
-You've travel to different areas and learn something new maybe.
+You've traveled to different areas and learned something new, maybe.

-RB: Yes, I like traveling down to the Outer Banks in Beaufort area, North Carolina.
+RB: Yeah, I liked traveling down to the Outer Banks, so Wanchese and Beaufort area, North Carolina.
 Just because when I'm off, I was doing some trips down there.
-When I had some time off, I got to explore different areas of the country there I've never been in before.
-So, got to see Kitty Hawk and where the Wright brothers took off.
-I did some exploring, either Roanoke Island and some other stuff, you know, one - in between trips, so stuff like that because it's fun to do.
+When I had some time off, I got to explore different areas of the country that I've never been in before.
+So, got to see Kitty Hawk and where the Wright brothers took off and did some exploring of Roanoke Island and some other stuff in between trips.
+Stuff like that because it's fun to do.